Updated: Apr 21

 For more on the topic of itch, check out our blog post titled "Itchiness Sure Can Get Under Your Skin".

 Sometimes chest pain can result from heartburn or GERD – another possible sign of histamine trouble.
 If this sounds like you, you may want to check out our blog post on this topic.

 Have you ever had unexplained chest pain?
 Chest pain is not something you should ever ignore.
 Pain, pressure or tightness in the chest can mean you’re having a myocardial infarction (heart attack) or lung problems, so always have this checked out by a doctor first and foremost.

 It will do your heart good to follow the Histamine Haven Protocol.
-Start by eating foods from our Shopping List and use our Replacement List too.
-These are great resource to get you started; find them all, available for free download, from our Resources Page.
+Start by eating foods from our Shopping List.
+It's available for free on our Resources page.

 And when you're ready to start putting things in place for yourself, consider signing up for The Histamine Connection.
 It's our free master class that helps you make that connection for yourself.
 We have two options for you: you can join our next Live class, where you can ask any questions you have along the way.
 We also have an 'on-demand' version of the class available for you to access at any time.

 Both are free.
 Register for the right one for you by going to our Courses page.